Best electric blankets – our top picks to keep you warm in winter

 They contain thin electrical heating wires that have been placed into the fabric.
 The blanket is placed in between your mattress and bottom bed sheet.
 When you plug the blanket into your electricity supply they heat up, warming the blanket and your bed.

-They feature an attached control unit (between the blanket and the electrical outlet) that you use to turn it on and off and adjust the amount of heat it produces and how long it stays on for.
+They feature an attached control unit (between the blanket and the electrical outlet) that you use to turn it on and off.
+This adjusts the amount of heat it produces and how long it stays on for.

 Modern electric blankets have a shut-off mechanism, which prevent the blanket from overheating or catching fire.
 Do not use a blanket that pre-dates 2001 as it may not contain this shut-off mechanism, so it may run the risk of overheating.